issmail-basel/e-commerce-store/README.md

 - **Overhead**: Writing NGRX code can introduce additional overead for creating the Actions, Reducers, State, Selectors, Effects, Resolvers etc.

 Instead, the application leverages Angular services combined with RxJS for state management.
 For instance, subjects are used to manage and reactively update user data throughout the application.
 This approach provides a balance between simplicity and reactivity, ensuring efficient data flow without the overhead of a more complex state management solution.

-I have previously created multiple apps, also led a team into creating an app with `NGRX`, also I have ongoing project with react which uses `Jotai` state management library